MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels.md

 For more information about performing an eDiscovery search for private channel messages, see [eDiscovery of private channels](ediscovery-investigation.md#ediscovery-of-private-channels).

-## Considerations around access in private channels
+## Considerations around file access in private channels

 When a new OneNote notebook is created in a private channel, additional users can still get access to the notebook because the behavior is the same as sharing access to any other item in a private channel SharePoint site with a user.

 If a user is granted access to a notebook in a private channel through SharePoint, removing the user from the team or private channel won't remove the user's access to the notebook.

-If an existing notebook is added as a tab to a private channel, access to the private channel isn't changed.
-This means the following:
+If an existing notebook is added as a tab to a private channel, access to the private channel isn't changed and the notebook retains its existing permissions.

-- Not everyone in the private channel will have access to the notebook by default.
-This is because they may not have access to where the notebook is hosted, such as another team's SharePoint site.
-- Users who are not members of the private channel can view the notebook.

 ## Private channel limitations